Monday, April 20, 2009

 At the heart of the Greek word translated “godliness” is the root word σέβω / sebō – which means “to revere, to worship.”
 Godliness is a state of constant reverence and worship of God.

 The additive quality that Peter has in mind is a constant consciousness of God and an unceasing devotion to Him.
-That devotion manifests itself in constantly seeking to please the Lord in everything all the time.
+That devotion manifests itself in constantly seeking to please the Lord in everything all the time. - Brotherly kindness – (φιλαδελφία philadelphia) love as brothers; kindness, love, and loyalty as in a family

 The Greek word philadelphia is a compound of two words – philos, friend; and adlephos, brother.
 Their meaning together is simple and straightforward.